babel/website/docs/learn-es6.md

 <blockquote class="babel-callout babel-callout-info">
   <h4>Support via polyfill</h4>
   <p>
-    In order to support the Reflect API you must include the babel <a href="/docs/usage/polyfill">polyfill</a>.
+    In order to use the Reflect API you must include the Babel <a href="/docs/usage/polyfill">polyfill</a>.
   </p>
 </blockquote>